 The oxidation state of oxygen in O2, elemental oxygen, is a fundamental concept in chemistry, crucial for understanding how oxygen interacts in various compounds and reactions.
-In its elemental form, oxygen exists as a diatomic molecule, O2.
-Determining its oxidation state involves understanding basic principles of chemical nomenclature and electron distribution.
-This article delves into the oxidation state of oxygen in O2, providing a comprehensive explanation supported by chemical principles and examples.
+So in its elemental form, oxygen exists as a diatomic molecule, O2.
+Because of that, determining its oxidation state involves understanding basic principles of chemical nomenclature and electron distribution.
+This article looks at the oxidation state of oxygen in O2, providing a comprehensive explanation supported by chemical principles and examples.

 Understanding Oxidation States